 Plyometric exercise is popular with athletes and fitness professionals because it helps improve everything from speed to jumping height.
-If you have ever seen young, fit individuals running drills that require them to explode into the air, take off from a starting point with speed and precision, or spring up from the floor in one quick burst of energy, you have likely seen examples of plyometrics.
+If you have ever seen young, fit individuals running drills that require them to jump into the air, take off from a starting point with speed and precision, or spring up from the floor in one quick burst of energy, you have likely seen examples of plyometrics.

 If this sounds like something that you shouldn’t do at your age, take a moment to learn more about this form of exercise.
 Your body is more powerful than you may give it credit for right now, and there are safe ways to benefit from plyometrics at most ages.

+The word 'plyometric' literally means 'more length.'
 A plyometric exercise requires a burst of energy that pushes your body to the maximum for a brief period of time.
 Your muscles must lengthen and then contract, propelling your body upward and outward with great force.
 Imagine squatting, leaping up with as much power and speed as possible, then controlling every muscle for a gentle landing.

 If you have ever watched a basketball player leaping upward toward the hoop, you have seen plyometrics in action.
 Summoning the force necessary to push from the ground and into the air requires great skill and practice.